codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

-Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on premise security requirements.
+Hey Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on premise security requirements.
 These pipelines run on your infrastructure, even behind the firewall, and keep code on your Kubernetes cluster.

 [Skip to quick installation &#8594;](#installation-with-the-quick-start-wizard)